-Oak Tree Clinic was committed to providing treatments to patients in an environment that was conducive to providing a high quality service.
+Innermost Healthcare was committed to providing treatments to patients in an environment that was conducive to providing a high quality service.
 Staff placed an emphasis on promoting the privacy and dignity of patients and on protecting patients' rights when visiting the clinic.
 The environment also promoted the patients' privacy and dignity.

 The registered manager and clinicians ensured patients were provided with detailed information pre and post treatment so they could make informed decisions about their treatment.
-However, there was no provisions for translation services for patients whose first language was not English.